kbase/kb_sdk/doc/howto/edit_your_dockerfile.md

 RUN cd ..
 RUN rm -rf tarball.tgz
 ```

-because the latter does not remove the previous bloating layers, despite the "rm" command.
+Each call to `RUN` creates a separate Docker image layer that sits on top of the previous one.
+Previous layers are read-only, so you can't modify their content if you wanted to clean up files.
+In general, you will want one `RUN` command for each discrete service that you set up in your container.

-Final note: Docker will rebuild everything from the first detected change in a dockerfile but pull everything upstream of that from cache.
-This means that if you are pulling in external data using RUN and a command like `git clone` or `wget` changes in those sources will not automatically be reflected in a rebuilt Docker image unless the Docker file changes at or before that import.
+Final note: Docker will rebuild everything from the first detected change in a dockerfile but pull everything upstream of that from its cache.
+If you are pulling in external data using `RUN` and a command like `git clone` or `wget`, then changes in those sources will not automatically be reflected in a rebuilt Docker image unless the Docker file changes at or before that import.